MadrHacks/snakeCTF2024-writeups/network/router-capture/README.md

 ## Description

 We are developing a new router with military grade security.
-So, we have captured wifi and wan traffic from the router.
+So, we have captured Wi-Fi and wan traffic from the router.
 Try to break our encryption.

 ## Solution